Steve Chong: Ministry career

 Chong studied at bible college where he was trained in the Anglican Diocese of Sydney by renowned evangelist John Chapman.
 He then spent 7 years as a young minister at Kirkplace Presbyterian Church, Kogarah in Sydney's inner south, throughout which, he founded the RICE Movement.
-He has been further trained and mentored by American ministers Mark Driscoll and Tim Keller (pastor).
+He was further trained and mentored by American ministers Mark Driscoll and Tim Keller (pastor).

 RICE Movement

-Founded in 2002 in Sydney, Australia, Chong formed the RICE Movement in order to share the gospel of Jesus.
-Initially starting out with only 6 youth groups and around 120 people, RICE has since grown to involve thousands of young people in what is Australia's largest Asian youth movement with annual rallies—a RICE Rally—held each year in August.
+Founded in 2002 in Sydney, Australia, Chong formed the RICE Movement with the aim of sharing the gospel of Jesus.
+Initially starting out with only 6 youth groups and around 120 people, RICE grew to involve thousands of young people in what was known as Australia's largest Asian youth movement, with annual rallies (RICE Rally) held each year in August.
 Numbers for the rallies appeared to peak in 2008 with an audience of 3,800, tapering to 2,000 people by 2015.
 As a stated nondenominational movement, RICE Rally has attracted thousands of youth, particularly from the Asian Australian demographic, though Chong says that he never set out to start an Asian-focused ministry.
 While he says many Asian young people suppress creativity and passion, "We love unlocking that."

-RICE Movement's reach has since expanded from Sydney, to Melbourne, Auckland, Perth, and Sao Paulo in recent years.
-In addition to the annual 'RICE Rally', RICE Movement also runs two school focused ministries in the form of RICE Catalyst and RICE Twelve as well as a Grad Program.
+RICE Movement's reach expanded from Sydney, to Melbourne, Auckland, Perth, and Sao Paulo.
+In addition to the annual 'RICE Rally', RICE Movement also ran school focused ministries in the form of RICE Catalyst, RICE Twelve as well as a Grad Program.

+In December 2022, it was announced that RICE’s new vision statement was a “catalytic movement that mobilises the next generation for kingdom mission.”
+The emphasis is on finding and empowering young people for evangelism, with the belief that the next generation of the church needs to be catalysed to share their faith and the conviction that some of the best evangelists are younger than we may think.
+It was also announced that Naomi Chong (Steve's wife) was appointed as Global Director.
+There is also focus on establishing the movement in Malaysia as the base for reaching Southeast Asia.

+David Wraight, former International President of Youth for Christ (YFC) has been mentoring Steve and Naomi Chong through the changes to RICE.

 RICE Catalyst

-RICE Catalyst is a schools-based ministry that aims to relight the flame of Christian youth by running a conference in addition to the main RICE Rally called Catalyst Conference, which brings youth groups and Christian school groups together in order to 'train, encourage and challenge one another the fundamentals of Christian living.'
+RICE Catalyst was a schools-based ministry that aims to relight the flame of Christian youth by running a conference in addition to the main RICE Rally called Catalyst Conference, which brings youth groups and Christian school groups together in order to 'train, encourage and challenge one another the fundamentals of Christian living.'

 The main theme of Rally carries through to the main talk, with additional topical workshops, practicals and Q&A panel.

 RICE Twelve

-RICE Twelve is a study camp initiative, specifically for Year 12 students, to help them prepare as well as 'provide a Christ-honouring perspective to their work and priorities.'
+RICE Twelve was a study camp initiative, specifically for Year 12 students, to help them prepare as well as 'provide a Christ-honouring perspective to their work and priorities.'